scotec-Software-Solutions-AB/Bim.FamilyManager/README.md

    ```

 **4. Launch Revit**
 Start Autodesk Revit.
-The BIM Family Manager add-in will appear in the "scotec" tab.
+The Bim.FamilyManager add-in will appear in the "scotec" tab.

 **5. Configure & Use**
-Access BIM Family Manager from the Add-Ins tab and set up your sources and preferences.
+Access Bim.FamilyManager from the Add-Ins tab and set up your sources and preferences.

-> **Note:** BIM Family Manager requires Revit 2025 or newer.
+> **Note:** Bim.FamilyManager requires Revit 2025 or newer.

 ## Project Structure